The ‘Real-Time’ Landscape

 - Other operational processes will get affected as the firm’s resources will be based on each unit of usage.

-- If this results in skewed or high charges for developers, the firm may experience lower profits or increased churn rate.
+- If this results in skewed or high charges for developers, the firm may experience lower profits or an increased churn rate.

 - The lead-time for shifting to a new solution will keep the existing challenges unsolved for a considerable period.